 Last year: Beal, Booker and Durant played together in exactly half of the Suns' games, and they went 26-15 in that sample, i.e. good, but not dominant, just like the team's plus-6.6 point differential in their minutes; after getting roasted by Luka Doncic on Christmas, Phoenix was 14-15, but it finished the regular season 49-33 (No. 10 on offense, No. 13 on defense) and both Durant and Booker made All-NBA, accomplishments that would feel much more meaningful if the Wolves series hadn't been so brutal.

 The offseason: The Suns are clearly hoping that Budenholzer and the two new "coach on the floor" types will straighten things out in 2024-25.
-In addition to getting Jones, Morris and Plumlee to sign for the minimum, they re-signed O'Neale (four years, $42 million) on Josh Okogie (two years, $16 million) on tradeable contracts and brought back Bol Bol and Damion Lee on minimums.
+In addition to getting Jones, Morris and Plumlee to sign for the minimum, they re-signed O'Neale (four years, $42 million) and Josh Okogie (two years, $16 million) on tradeable contracts and brought back Bol Bol and Damion Lee on minimums.
 On draft night, they traded down to get a wing stopper (Dunn, No. 28) and up to get a playmaking 5 (Oso Ighodaro, No. 40).
 They also dumped David Roddy, waived Nassir Little and waved goodbye to Eric Gordon and Drew Eubanks.

 Best case for 2024-25: The offense is among the best in NBA history, the defense slightly improves and the Suns quickly establish themselves as contenders; after Budenholzer wins his third Coach of the Year award, Phoenix is far and away the league's best clutch team in the playoffs, which powers an unexpected Finals run.